 VAT Deferral Payment Scheme

 Any deferred payments that were due to be paid from 20th March - 30th June 2020 need to be paid to HMRC by 31st March 2021.
 These payments can be paid in equal instalments using the VAT Deferral New Payment Scheme until 31st March 2022.

 There is also the option of arranging payments with HMRC using the 'Time To Pay' support system.
 More information about the VAT Deferral Payment Scheme will be announced by HMRC in the coming months.

 Stay safe from scams!

-We have had reports of many different scams at this time, including emails that appear to be from HMRC.
+We have had reports of many different scams at this time, including emails and phone calls that appear to be from HMRC.
 They mimic government messages and appear to be authentic so it is important to stay vigilant.